Shortest Paths in Graphs of Convex Sets: Mixed-integer convex formulation

-\section{Mixed-Integer Convex Formulation}
+\section{Mixed-integer convex formulation}

-Having introduced the necessary technical tools, we now move to our main contribution: the formulation of the SPP in GCS~\eqref{eq:spp_in_gcs} as a strong and lightweight MICP that can be efficiently solved to global optimality via branch and bound.
-This MICP is designed in two steps.
-First, in Section~\ref{sec:bilinear}, we extend the network-flow formulation of the classical SPP (reviewed in Section~\ref{sec:network_flow}) to the GCS setting.
-This yields an optimization with bilinear equality constraints.
-Second, in Section~\ref{sec:convexification_bilinearities}, we construct a tight convex relaxation for these bilinear constraints and we formulate our MICP.
+We now present the main contribution of this paper: the formulation of the SPP in GCS~\eqref{eq:spp_in_gcs} as a strong and lightweight MICP.
+This program is designed in two steps.
+First, in Section~\ref{sec:bilinear}, we extend the network-flow formulation of the classical SPP (recalled in Section~\ref{sec:network_flow}) to our setting.
+This yields an optimization problem with bilinear equality constraints.
+Second, in Section~\ref{sec:convexification_bilinearities}, we construct a convex relaxation tailored to these bilinear constraints and we formulate our MICP.
 The relaxation technique used in this section will be described at a higher level of generality and thoroughly analyzed in Section~\ref{sec:relaxation}.

-The MICP designed in this section is our final formulation of the SPP in GCS in case of acyclic graphs.
-For graphs with cycles, in Section~\ref{sec:cyclic}, we propose additional convex constraints that can be used to strengthen our MICP.
-Furthermore, our relaxation technique will be described in more general terms and thoroughly analyzed in Section~\ref{sec:relaxation}.

-\subsection{Network-Flow Formulation of the SPP}
+\subsection{Network-flow formulation of the SPP}

-The starting point for the design of our MICP is the network-flow formulation of the SPP with (scalar) nonnegative edge lengths~\cite[Chapter~4]{ahuja1993network}:
+The starting point for the design of our MICP is the network-flow formulation of the SPP with scalar nonnegative edge lengths (see, e.g.,~\cite[Section~4.1]{ahuja1993network}):

-In this LP the decision variables $y_e$ parameterize a path $p$ in the graph, with $y_e = 1$ if the edge $e$ is traversed by $p$ and $y_e = 0$ otherwise.
+In this LP the decision variables $y_e$ parameterize a path $p$, with $y_e = 1$ if the edge $e$ is traversed by $p$ and $y_e = 0$ otherwise.
 The scalar $l_e \geq 0$ represents the length of the edge $e$.
-The sets $\cE_v\inc := \{(u,v) \in \cE \}$ and $\cE_v\out := \{(v,u) \in \cE \}$ collect the edges incoming and outgoing vertex $v$, respectively.
-For simplicity of presentation, and without loss of generality, we assume $|\cE_s\inc| = |\cE_t\out| = 0$.
-In words, the source and the target have no incoming and outgoing edges, respectively.
-Interpreting the value of $y_e$ as the ``flow'' carried by the edge $e$, constraint~\eqref{eq:network_st} asks that one unit of flow is injected from the source and ejected from the target.
+The sets $\cE_v\inc := \{(u,v) \in \cE \}$ and $\cE_v\out := \{(v,u) \in \cE \}$ collect the edges incoming and outgoing vertex $v$.
+Without loss of generality, we assume $|\cE_s\inc| = |\cE_t\out| = 0$, i.e., the source and the target have no incoming and outgoing edges, respectively.
+Interpreting the value of $y_e$ as the \emph{flow} carried by the edge $e$, constraint~\eqref{eq:network_st} asks that one unit of flow is injected in the source and ejected from the target.
 For all the other vertices, constraint~\eqref{eq:network_v} enforces the \emph{flow conservation} and a \emph{degree constraint}.
 The latter enforces a limit of one to the total flow traversing the vertex.